Skip to content

 Writing & Online Presence

-Over the years, I’ve built a community of 33,000+ followers on Twitter, engaging in conversations about security, hacking, and the broader implications of technology.
-I write not just about technical exploits but about the thought process behind them—the way attackers see systems, the blind spots defenders overlook, the patterns of failure that repeat across industries.
+Over the years, I’ve built a community of 65,000+ followers across X (Twitter) and LinkedIn , engaging in conversations about security, hacking, and the broader implications of technology.
+I write not just about technical exploits but about the thought process behind them, the way attackers see systems, the blind spots defenders overlook, the patterns of failure that repeat across industries, and my favourite satire posts on cybersecurity along with memes.

 Let’s Connect